Keep the Fire Burning | Hot Tips for Wood Burning Fireplaces

 Traditional wisdom calls for building a fire on a grate, with air space below.
 Wadded-up newspaper underneath will nicely ignite dry-twig kindling jumbled in the grate.
 Place small logs on top of the kindling in an “X” pattern, rather than parallel, which inhibits air flow.
 Some wood stoves and fireplace inserts work best when air flow is above the fire, so in this case no grate is required, and the wood can be burned directly on the inside hearth.

 Wood fires are a delight if you have a wood burning fireplace and a nice supply of harvested or purchased dry firewood.
 If you are building or remodeling, there are gas starter units that make getting a wood fire blazing a snap.
 Or you can install a future-use gas pipe that allows you to convert to a decorative log set when you “age out” of cutting, splitting, hauling and storing wood.
-You may also wish to consider an outdoor fire pit, fireplace or even pizza oven.
+You may also wish to consider an outdoor fire pit, fireplace installation, or even pizza oven.
 Firewood makes all of those glow, creating memories it’s hard to duplicate anyplace but in front of a crackling wood fire. ✦